zama-ai/tfhe-rs/tfhe/docs/tutorials/ascii_fhe_string.md

 # Homomorphic case changing on Ascii string

-This tutorial demonstrates how to build a data type that represents an ASCII string in Fully Homomorphic Encryption (FHE) by implementing to\_lower and to\_upper functions.
+This tutorial demonstrates how to build your own data type that represents an ASCII string in Fully Homomorphic Encryption (FHE) by implementing to\_lower and to\_upper functions.

+{% hint style="info" %}
+Since version 0.11, **TFHE-rs** has introduced the `strings` feature, which provides an easy to use FHE strings API.
+See the [fhe strings guide](../guides/strings.md) for more information.
+{% endhint %}

 An ASCII character is stored in 7 bits.
-To store an encrypted ASCII, we use the `FheUint8`:
+In this tutorial, we use the `FheUint8` to store an encrypted ASCII:

 * The uppercase letters are in the range \[65, 90]
 * The lowercase letters are in the range \[97, 122]